GfellerLab/MetacellAnalysisTutorial/docs/40-integration_analysis.md

                           min.sample.size = 80,
                           k.weight = 80, #smallest dataset contains 86 metacells
-                          cell.labels = "ann", # Note that by not you can use STACAS in its unsupervised mode reference = c(1,2,5), # ,5,9,11 the 5 biggest datasets are used as reference dims = 1:30)
+                          cell.labels = "ann", # Note that by not you can use STACAS in its unsupervised mode reference = ref.index, # the 5 biggest datasets are used as reference dims = 1:30)

 tf_integration <- Sys.time()